 How to practice simple Karma Yoga in everyday life

 In your work, rather than just showing up and doing your job, try taking pride in what you do.
-Do your work to your best ability, and get to know the people you work with and for.
+Do your work to the best ability, and get to know the people you work with and for.
 Showing a genuine interest in others and always being kind is a form of Karma Yoga.

 At home, try to always do your best for yourself and your family, helping wherever possible to enhance the lives of your loved ones.
 Try to view life as “not what you can take from the table, but what you can bring.”

 In active addiction, we were prone to acting in a very self-serving way, a way that only served our addiction and stole our loved ones' peace of mind.
-By practicing Karma Yoga, we can give our loved ones back their peace of mind and offer them so much more.
+By practising Karma Yoga, we can give our loved ones back their peace of mind and offer them so much more.

-Another simple way of practicing Karma Yoga is to offer our services, time, and skills for free.
+Another simple way of practising Karma Yoga is to offer our services, time, and skills for free.
 This could mean helping out an elderly relative with shopping and housework, or engaging in volunteer work.